Google

 Whistleblowing from the Grave

-Jerrold Peterson, a dutiful court employee, committed suicide over the nefarious and illegal tasks that judges assigned to him, and left notes that blew the whistle on the corrupt Louisiana 5th Circuit Court of Appeal in Gretna.
+Jerrold Peterson, a dutiful court employee, committed suicide over the nefarious and illegal tasks that judges assigned to him, and he left notes that blew the whistle on the corrupt Louisiana 5th Circuit Court of Appeal in Gretna.

 "Equal Justice Under Law"